fanningert/kirbycms-extension-image/README.md

 * Add water stamp support (`kirby.extension.imageext.watermark`) or you can use the overlay filter (`overlay`) to overlay the image with a other image
 * Add ImageMagick support
-* Reactivate the support for the simple gallery tag
 * Upscale support
 * Reactivate the support for caption field as image title
 * Default profile parameter `kirby.extension.imageext.default_profile`